nest/nest-simulator/ACKNOWLEDGMENTS.md

   Forschungsgemeinschaft [S.J. van Albada: AL 2041/1-1],
 - the Helmholtz young investigator's group VH-NG-1028 "Theory of multi-scale neuronal networks",
-- and compute time provided by UNINETT Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway and its predecessors.
+- compute time provided by UNINETT Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway and its predecessors,
+- the eScience program of the Research Council of Norway under grant 178892/V30 (eNeuro).